casanet/casanet-server/backend/src/modules/README.md

 Then scan the local network by the casa-net server.

+### Xiaomi (Miio) devices:
+Connect the device to a local network by [official app](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome). then you have to get the device token see [Obtain Mi Home device token](https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token.md).

+Then scan the local network by the casa-net server.

 ### Tuya devies:
 Connect the device to a local network by [official app](https://play.google.com/store/apps/details?id=com.tuya.smart).
 Note that a lot of Chinese devices supported tuya API, see [tuyapi project](https://github.com/codetheweb/tuyapi).